fawazahmed0/hadith-api/CONTRIBUTING.md

     }
     ```
     Please see [database/originals](https://github.com/fawazahmed0/hadith-api/tree/1/database/originals "database/originals") , all the files have the json data at end of file.
-When specifying the language, please use proper [iso name of language](https://github.com/fawazahmed0/quran-api/blob/1/isocodes/iso-codes.json "iso name of language")
+When specifying the language, please use proper [iso name of language](https://github.com/fawazahmed0/quran-api/blob/1/isocodes/iso-codes.json "iso name of language").
+Also the book name should be same as given in [info](https://cdn.jsdelivr.net/gh/fawazahmed0/hadith-api@1/info.json).

 3. Drag & drop the translations to the [start](https://github.com/fawazahmed0/hadith-api/tree/1/start "start") directory, you can paste any number of translations.